Thorfinn980/FinalProject/README.md

 Download the file and run the .jar file or run through IDE with requirements.

 ## How to Install Without the Requirements
-Use the command ./gradlew desktop:dist to deploy the applyication and run the jar file.
+Use the command ./gradlew desktop:dist to deploy the application and run the jar file.

 ## How to Play
 Hypnotic Beef is a platformer game that features simple physics-based gameplay and some special abilities for the player character.